 - Obtained injunction against French Quarter condominium unit owner for violation of condominium association by-law that prohibits short term rentals.

 - Defeated attempt to evict tenant occupying historic French Quarter building under a ground lease based on claim that tenant had modified the leased premises without landlord’s consent.

 - Defended client’s title chain, which derived from a tax sale, against claim by tax debtor of inadequate notice, resulting in favorable settlement

-- Best Lawyers’ 2015 New Orleans Litigation – Real Estate “Lawyer of the Year”
+- Best Lawyers’ 2018 and 2015 New Orleans Litigation – Real Estate “Lawyer of the Year”